 - Candidates receive pay and allowances during these sessions

-- After graduation from college and completion of the Platoon Leaders Course (PLC) at OCS, candidates are offered a commission as a second lieutenant
+- After graduation from college and completion of the Platoon Leaders Class (PLC) at OCS, candidates are offered a commission as a second lieutenant

 Application & Qualifications

-A rigorous process will determine if you are qualified to become an officer candidate.
+A rigorous process will determine whether you are qualified to become an officer candidate.

 To be considered as an officer candidate, you must meet the following qualifications: